mmanousos/fcc_simon/assignment.md

 Computer
 1) increases count to 1,
-2) randomly plays red, yellow, green, or blue, by showing the corresponding light and playing the appropriate sound.
-Displays for 1 second (each color)
+2) randomly selects red, yellow, green, or blue, 3) pushes selected color to compPlays array, 4) alerts user to next play by showing the corresponding light and playing the appropriate sound.
+Displays for 1 second (for each color)
 	Function for random calculation:
 	<= .249: 'red';
 	<= .499: 'yellow';
 	<= .749: 'green';
 	else: 'blue';
-	Push selected color to compPlays.

 3) waits for user to play,

 4) checks if user's play was correct.
 	As user plays, get corresponding position value from compPlays (hold as compCurrent) Check that value against what user presses (hold as userCurrent).